I just read a scary blog post by a mom named Kelly. In it, she said, "Confession: I use the iPad as a babysitter."

 But you and I both know what happens when you tell a kid “No.”

 And that's why I'm a firm believer in redirecting their attention somewhere else.
 Instead of putting rules in place that make kids want to do it more…

 To help children access their creativity and self-determination, get them to create a list of the sorts of things they'd like to do when they are not allowed to go to a screen.
-Stick the list on the fridge.
+A great idea to add to this list would be to add something like- get together with your buddies, or do some origami, or build fort from a fort building kit, or go swimming etc. Stick the list on the fridge.
 Then, when the child complains they have nothing to do, you can refer them to the list or add more to it.

 You can add hobbies to this list.
-It might not feel like it sometimes, but children are very good at working out ways of filling their time when they have to, and finding stimulating hobbies—arts, crafts, fishing, sports, building blocks, kites, collecting, bird watching, astronomy, cooking, museums, photography, music, gardening, etc. It shouldn’t be too difficult.
+It might not feel like it sometimes, but children are very good at working out ways of filling their time when they have to, and finding stimulating hobbies—arts, crafts, fishing, sports, building blocks (like GIGI Bloks) kites, collecting, bird watching, astronomy, making a playhouse, cooking, museums, photography, music, gardening, etc. It shouldn’t be too difficult.